BLEU (Buckingham Lean Enterprise Unit)

 - We define Lean Thinking and Continuous Improvement widely – viewing them as a philosophy rather than a set of tools and methodologies.
 This philosophy encompasses all key business processes, linking business strategy and goals.

-- We consider that Lean and Continuous Improvement are not just a cost reduction tool kits concerned with waste removal but are mainly concerned with enhancing stakeholder value by releasing or creating capacity for growth and the realisation of benefits.
+- We consider that Lean and Continuous Improvement is not just a cost reduction tool kits concerned with waste removal but are mainly concerned with enhancing stakeholder value by releasing or creating capacity for growth and the realisation of benefits.

 - Whilst we maintain that the definition of lean thinking and CI is wide, we continue to challenge and question its relevance and strive to continually move thinking forward.

 - We believe that it is essential to link lean and CI practice with academic theory, so we continue to bring world-class thinkers and practitioners together with academics to challenge thinking and develop new theories.

 The MSc in Lean Enterprise is our flagship programme, launched at the University of Buckingham in 2010, but developed and extended from our team’s 15 years’ experience running the MSc in Lean Operations previously.